Animals on public transport

 Animals can travel subject to the following conditions:

-It is strongly advised that passengers with dogs do not travel during weekdays between 7am and 9am and between 4pm and 6pm.
+It is strongly advised that customers with dogs do not travel during weekdays between 7am and 9am and between 4pm and 6pm.

 Dogs are not allowed on seats, are not allowed to block doorways or gangways and must be controlled by their owner at all times.